 The analysis of the across-track geostrophic velocity derived from glider vs. Sentinel-3A observations along section 3 shows in general a good correspondence between both fields (Figure 8).
-However, a significant difference has been observed in the salinity front detected at $^{\sim}40.8^{\circ}N$ (Figure 3, $\Delta s \sim 0.3$).
+However, a significant difference has been observed in the salinity front detected at ~40.8°N (Figure 3, $\Delta$ s ~ 0.3).
 This difference has also been identified in the comparison of the DH and ADT anomalies in Figure 6.
 The correlation coefficient, in this case, is 0.89, the RMSE is 4.4 cm/s and the RMSEs is 0.57 (Table 3).

-The across-track geostrophic velocity derived from the MDT is smooth and does not capture the smaller-scale variability observed in the fields derived from DH and ADT (Figure 8).
+The across-track geostrophic velocity derived from the MDT is smooth and does not capture the smallerscale variability observed in the fields derived from DH and ADT (Figure 8).
 This is translated in a low correlation coefficient of -0.13, a higher RMSE of 12.3 cm/s and a lower RMSEs of -0.21.

 Figure 8.
 Across-track geostrophic velocity computed from glider filtered DH (solid black line), S3A filtered ADT (dashed blue line) and MDT (dotted-dashed magenta line) along section 3.
-Across-track velocities that are oriented to the northeast (southwest) have.
+Across-track velocities that are oriented to the northeast (southwest) have a positive (negative) sign.
+The vertical yellow dotted line represents the glider position during the S3A overpass.